You are here

 Clinical Trial Landscape

-Clinical trials are regulated by the National Pharmaceutical Control Bureau (NPCB) or Medical Device Authority (MDA) and reviewed by IRBs, including the Medical Research & Ethics Committee (MREC) for trials using Ministry of Health (MOH) Malaysia facilities; or local IRBs for non-MOH facilities.
+Clinical trials are regulated by the National Pharmaceutical Control Bureau (NPCB) and reviewed by IRBs, including the Medical Research & Ethics Committee (MREC) for trials using Ministry of Health (MOH) Malaysia facilities; or local IRBs for non-MOH facilities.

 The average timeline for regulatory and IRB approval is ~3-4 months.